 All this suggests that the insurance commissioner and the state rep don’t understand family economics and budgets.
 But a good reporter at the The Daily Oklahoman should.
 It may be easier politically to penalize the poor and the near poor in the hope the country can eventually get to universal health coverage than to tell hospitals and insurance companies they can’t charge so much for care.
 The paper’s reporter should be pinning down the commissioner and reporting about this.

 States are gearing up for new legislative sessions in January, and undoubtedly we will be treated to a new round of attempts to cover the uninsured.
 Last year’s efforts didn’t produce much, and the states, more strapped for cash than they were last year, probably won’t be able to do much now despite the rhetoric about personal responsibility and penalties and getting everyone a policy.
 Money problems bring desperation, and perhaps that’s why the insurance commissioner’s “no shirti, no ticki” plan deserves some careful media scrutiny.

 The Daily Oklahoman’s coverage of the insurance commissioner and her pronouncements should be a how-to-not-do model for other news outlets tempted to report such “solutions” without context and critical evaluation.
 Context, context, context, please.
-And if the paper is worried that context veers too far from objective journalism, then the editorial page taking a look at the commissioner and her proposals.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+And if the paper is worried that context veers too far from objective journalism, then the editorial page taking a look at the commissioner and her proposals.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.